PQC Migration Strategy: Why Post-Quantum Exposes Your Operational PKI Failure

 - 2028–2030: Frantically rearchitect integrations

-- Result: High stress, likely miss deadline or cut corners
+- Result: High stress, likely miss deadline or cut corners.
+3AM becomes your normal.

 The difference: Starting with infrastructure gives 2–3 years of learning and iteration.
 Starting with algorithms gives 6–12 months of crisis management.